creately/challenge-find-outline/README.md

 - You can use any language/framework of your liking.
 - You cannot use frameworks which directly solve the problem.
 The solution and related design/algorithm must be developed/designed by you.
 - You can use framework/libraries to solve supporting problems such as basic math or geometry functions.
 - Good code comes with good documentation.

-## How to Participate
-- Push your solution to a public github repo under your personal account and send us the link to the repo.
-- Include a README.md file with your thought process/solution design.
-- We have very few rules/guidlines so that you can let your creativity go nuts on this.